link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 In the background,
 **periodic compaction** is performed, pushing data down to deeper levels.
-This design enables extremely fast writes— updates are first written to the memory layer, then flushed and reorganized asynchronously in the storage layer.
+This design enables extremely fast writes, updates are first written to the memory layer, then flushed and reorganized asynchronously in the storage layer.

 Let’s walk through an example to understand how this process works in practice: